Backpacking Packing List

 Shoes are heavy and consume a lot of room.
 One pair of “proper” shoes and a set of flip-flops are all you really need.
 The shoes should be good enough for trekking and scrambling and be dark enough to wear out in case you go to a restaurant or club that requires proper shoes.
 Your flip-flops will work for everything else.

-Leave the $60 Teva sandals at home, take CHEAP flip-flops or buy some locally!
-In Southeast Asia, shoes have to be left outside whenever you enter a public place and it is very common to have them disappear if someone was needing an upgrade.
+Leave the $60 Teva sandals at home, take cheap flip-flops or buy some locally!
+In Southeast Asia, shoes have to be left outside when you enter many places, and it is very common to have them disappear if someone was needing an upgrade.

 - Liquids are heavy, so bring small bottles of everything.
 You can team up with other travelers to buy full-sized bottles locally, then refill your small bottles.

-- Put ALL liquid items into a plastic bag and then into a waterproof toiletries bag.
+- Put all liquid items into a plastic bag and then into a waterproof toiletries bag (I carry this one).
 Airplane pressure changes can make them ooze all over everything.

 - Don’t pack glass bottles.

-- Take anti-bacterial soap to keep bug bites and small scrapes in check.
+- Take anti-bacterial soap (tea tree oil is good) to keep bug bites and small scrapes in check.

 - Men, leave the electric razor and charger at home — just bring along a good razor with some replacement blades.
 Alternatively, you can do as many travelers do and just let the beard go into Robinson Crusoe mode!
 The Mach 3 razor is popular all over the world and you can probably find blades for it, otherwise it is a matter of luck to find replacement blades for your razor from home.
 Soap or shampoo can double as shaving cream if you want to eliminate one more thing from your bag.